 - 4.8.
 Team Courtroom Decorum.
 All team members will act in a polite and professional manner at all times. - 4.8.1.Attorney Demeanor: Unless excused by the presiding judge, attorneys will stand during opening statements, direct and cross-examinations, objections, and closing arguments.
 Attorneys should not address opposing counsel directly during the trial.
-Attorneys shall address the presiding judge as "Your Honor" or "Judge." - 4.8.2.Witness Demeanor: Witnesses are not permitted to read their statements/affidavits verbatim in the trial.
+Attorneys shall address the presiding judge as "Your Honor" or "Judge." - 4.8.2.
+Witness Demeanor: Witnesses are not permitted to read their statements/affidavits verbatim in the trial.
 Additionally, the witnesses are not permitted to refer to their written statements/affidavits during the trial, except to refresh recollection (direct) or impeach (cross).
 If asked questions outside the scope of their statements/affidavits, they may respond in accordance with Rule 6.5.
-Testimony shall be consistent with facts set forth in the witness' statements/affidavits. - 5.
-Presiding Judge Pre-Trial Procedures: At the beginning of the trial, the presiding judge will: - 1.
-Ask each side if it is ready for trial. - 2.
+Testimony shall be consistent with facts set forth in the witness' statements/affidavits.

+5. Presiding Judge Pre-Trial Procedures: At the beginning of the trial, the presiding judge will:

+- 1. Ask each side if it is ready for trial. - 2.
+Introduce yourself and provide a brief background and then ask each scoring panelist to introduce themselves and provide a brief background. - 3.
 Ask each side to provide the judge and scoring panelists with copies of its trial roster with the team's code.
 No words, symbols, or other marks that identify the team by its school shall be on the trial roster.
-In a virtual tournament, confirm that all participants have their trial notebook. - 3.
+In a virtual tournament, confirm that all participants have their trial notebook. - 4.
 Confirm that if video recorders are present and being used, that both teams have approved the taping of the round.
-(Coaches/gallery are not permitted to tape the trials without permission.) - 4.
-Inform teams, as well as gallery members, that the Colorado Bar Association may be taking photographs of the competition during the round, and that team participation in the state tournament grants automatic permission and the use of these photos by the Colorado Bar Association. - 5.
+(Coaches/gallery are not permitted to tape the trials without permission.) - 5.
+Inform teams, as well as gallery members, that the Colorado Bar Association may be taking photographs of the competition during the round, and that team participation in the state tournament grants automatic permission and the use of these photos by the Colorado Bar Association. - 6.
 Ask anyone in the gallery who is connected with teams not competing in that round (student members and coaches of other schools or of the same school but a different team) to leave the courtroom.
 There are two exceptions to this rule.
-See Rule 4.3.

-- 6. Remind the teams that no recesses will be allowed, with the exception of those granted for a health emergency, and especially not between the end of witness examination and the beginning of closing arguments. - 7.
+See Rule 4.3. - 7.
+Remind the teams that no recesses will be allowed, with the exception of those granted for a health emergency, and especially not between the end of witness examination and the beginning of closing arguments. - 8.
 Ask each scoring panelist if they have any reason to be biased in judging either team.
 If any panelist is concerned that they may be, the judge will notify the courtroom monitor, the State Tournament Coordinator, or a CBA Mock Trial Committee member, and arrangements may be made to replace the panelist.
 (Team members may raise an objection regarding a particular scoring panelist at this time as a preliminary matter.
-The objection is deemed waived if it is not made as a preliminary matter.) - 8.
-Remind the teams and coaches that any disputes arising out of this competition must be reported in accordance with the competition rules. - 9.
-Remind the teams that their compliance with time requirements will be considered in scoring individual performances. - 10.
-Confirm that no coach or team member (other than a timekeeper, if a timekeeper is not provided by the competition committee) is seated in the jury box. - 11.
-Ask each side to introduce the participating team members (attorneys and witnesses). - 12.
+The objection is deemed waived if it is not made as a preliminary matter.)

+- 9. Remind the teams and coaches that any disputes arising out of this competition must be reported in accordance with the competition rules. - 10.
+Remind the teams that their compliance with time requirements will be considered in scoring individual performances. - 11.
+Confirm that no coach or team member (other than a timekeeper, if a timekeeper is not provided by the competition committee) is seated in the jury box. - 12.
+Ask each side to introduce the participating team members (attorneys and witnesses). - 13.
+Ask any courtroom journalists and artists to introduce themselves. - 14.
 Swear in the team members, the gallery, the scoring panelists, and the witnesses.